 How You Can Help

 1. Reflect what your teen is saying back to them.
 If they say, “I don’t know what to do!
 I just can’t decide,” literally, in a compassionate, caring tone, repeat this back, “You don’t know what to do and you can’t decide.”
 If they elaborate, again, repeat back what you hear.
 After a few back and forths, notice if your teen’s energy has shifted or relaxed.
-This type of active listening and validation can help your teen sort through their indecision piece by piece.
+This type of active listening and validation can help young people sort through their indecision piece by piece.

 After the Decision is Made